 In 2021, CPB commissioned a survey of 175 public media stations in all 50 states, Puerto Rico, and Guam as a first step in its strategy to increase public media coverage of state government.
 “State Government Coverage in Public Media” identifies coverage gaps that could be addressed through new models of collaboration.

-Since 2009, CPB has invested more than $39 million to help launch 40 local and regional news collaborations, creating 127 newsroom positions.
-These innovative partnerships connect 139 public media stations in 42 states and the District of Columbia.
-The objective is to fill the void in local “news deserts” left by newspaper and other commercial media cutbacks in communities across the country.
+Since 2010, CPB has invested more than $44 million to help launch over 40 local and regional news collaborations.
+These innovative partnerships connect 150 public media stations in 43 states and the District of Columbia.

-CPB provides financial support for the Code of Editorial Integrity for Local Public Media Organizations, a station-led effort to renew core principles of editorial integrity amid evolving roles and expectations, new technologies and platforms, and shifting notions of accountability and transparency.
-Stations across the public media system have voluntarily adapted the code, which was released in April 2012.
+CPB funds the Editorial Integrity and Leadership Project , which provides training to public media newsroom leaders in editorial integrity, utilizing active learning strategies to reinforce public media’s unique firewall, statutory obligation to balance, objectivity, accuracy, fairness and transparency.
+CPB also supports the Code of Editorial Integrity for Local Public Media Organizations, a station-led effort to renew core principles of editorial integrity amid evolving roles and expectations, new technologies and platforms, and shifting notions of accountability and transparency.

-- CPB-supported public media organizations won 31 National Edward R. Murrow Awards from the Radio Television Digital News Association as well as 262 Regional Edward R. Murrow Awards in 2018
+- U.S. public media organizations won 286 Regional Edward R. Murrow Awards in 2023.

-- Public media organizations won or shared seven 2019 Alfred duPont Journalism Awards
+- Public media organizations won three 2023 Alfred duPont Journalism Awards.

 - FRONTLINE won four 2023 Walter Cronkite Awards for Excellence in TV Political Journalism.